smartdevicelink/sdl_evolution/proposals/0293-vehicle-type-filter.md

 ## Alternatives considered

-### GetVehicleType as an RPC instead of Protocol message
+### Using RPC instead of Protocol message to share vehicle type info
 1. As per the current implementation, the RAI is the first RPC sent to an SDL enabled IVI system and the vehicle type information is available to the app in its response.
 2. If `GetVehicleType` is an RPC, this behavior needs to be changed.
 The app should be able to use the `GetVehicleType` RPC before the `RegisterAppInterface` RPC.
 3. Since the RPC message version is sent to the app in `RAI response`, the app, when connected to an older SDL enabled IVI, would not know if the `GetVehicleType` RPC is supported or not.